 Enjoy the swans at Minnewater Lake

-Between the Old Town and the train station, Minnewater Lake (which literally means “Lake of Love”) and its accompanying park is a great place to visit in Bruges.
+Between the Old Town and the train station, Minnewater Lake (which literally means “Lake of Love”) and its accompanying park are great places to see in Bruges.
 The lake is really more of a wide spot along the canals that snake through the city, and it’s a lovely spot for people watching and enjoying the outdoors.

 Minnewater has benches, weeping willows, and lots of swans gliding through the water.
 The whole atmosphere is quite romantic and makes the lake’s name seem appropriate.
-I enjoyed watching the painters who has assembled along the banks to capture the scene.
+We enjoyed watching the painters who had assembled along the banks to capture the scene.
 If you want to linger, grab a coffee or lunch at one of the outdoor cafes.